 Initial Teacher Training and Ongoing Support

-This will ensure new teachers can effectively implement knowledge-rich instruction (Young, 2013).
-ITT programmes must equip new teachers with curriculum theory and cognitive science knowledge.
-This helps them build knowledge-rich lessons alongside practical teaching skills (Willingham, 2009; Christodoulou, 2014).
+Young (2013) notes new teachers need to implement knowledge-rich instruction effectively.
+ITT programmes should give new teachers curriculum theory and cognitive science knowledge.
+This supports them to create knowledge-rich lessons and develop teaching skills (Willingham, 2009; Christodoulou, 2014).

 In 2023-24, there were 22,760 postgraduate trainees with outcomes, down from the previous year.
 With fluctuating trainee numbers, training is effective.
 Once in school, a robust induction programme coupled with ongoing mentoring from experienced subject experts helps early career teachers translate theoretical understanding into confident classroom practice.